Political Science, BS

 Juan Gallego has always been motivated his passion for public service, particularly for the Hispanic community.
 With that goal in mind, Northeastern appealed to him because of the co-op program and the impressive political science faculty.

 Related Schools & Departments

-Juan took Research Methods in Political Science which examines the range of research methods and designs used in political science.
+Juan took "Research Methods in Political Science" which examines the range of research methods and designs used in political science.
 Juan found the course critical for developing effective rhetoric.

-Juan interned for the Mayor of Salem, Kimberley Driscoll, in Summer 2016.
+He interned for the Mayor of Salem, Kimberley Driscoll, in Summer 2016.
 As a Legislative Intern, he researched the impact that short-term rentals and ride-sharing applications have on communities.

-In 2018, Juan went on co-op as a Legislative Intern for Senator Edward Markey.
+He went on co-op as a Legislative Intern for Senator Edward Markey.
 While there, he conducted research with the foreign policy team on nuclear non-proliferation and reported on current issues.

-The experiences I gained at Northeastern have really set me apart in the public sector.
-Not only have I developed the skills to write a great research paper or policy memo, but I can put those skills into action.
+“The experiences I gained at Northeastern have really set me apart in the public sector.
+Not only have I developed the skills to write a great research paper or policy memo, but I can put those skills into action.”

 More Student Paths